 Why not mix up your exercise by joining one of our local instructors for an online workout.
 We'll add more links as we find out about them, so please check back regularly, but for now, why not check out one of these:

-- Active Hastings Fitness Rave - join our facebook group and find out about our free weekly fitness raves, perfect for the whole family.
-Fitness Raves take place alternate Fridays at 7pm via Zoom Join the Active Hastings Fitness Rave Facebook group.
+- Active Hastings Fitness Rave - Join the Active Hastings Fitness Rave Facebook group for updates on future Raves.
 Alternatively, call 01424 451051 or email firstname.lastname@example.org to find out how to join if you don't use Facebook.

-- Active Hastings Pilates Classes - join our Facebook group and find out about our free weekly online Pilates classes with Eugenie, taking place on Tuesdays and Thursdays at 5pm via Zoom.
+- Active Hastings Pilates Classes - join our Facebook group and find out about our free weekly online Pilates classes with Eugenie, taking place on Mondays (1 to 1.45pm) and Wednesdays (5 to 5.45pm via Zoom.
 Join the Active Hastings Pilates Facebook group.
 Alternatively, call 01424 451051 or email email@example.com to find out how to join if you don't use Facebook.

 - Dance Hastings - Join Dance Hastings for free online dance classes specifically tailored for people with physical and learning disabilities.
 See their Facebook page for more details.